headscarf737/truenas-stacks/network/SETUP.md

 Do the same for your Public DNS provider (e.g. Cloudflare) so that `${DOMAIN}` and `*.${DOMAIN}` point to your public IP address.

+### Static IPv6

+Choose an ULA prefix for your network, e.g. `fd42:168:178:220::/64`

+In your router add a static IPv6 route for `fd42:168:178:220::/64` via your link local address.

+Add `NET_INTERFACE_DNS6` as an alias to your network interface

 ## Setup Crowdsec

 Generate a secure API key for `CROWDSEC_API_KEY`